flash-oss/allserver/README.md

 Make sure all the methods in your `.proto` file reply at least three properties: `success, code, message`.
 Otherwise, the server won't start and will throw an error.

-Also, for now, you need to add these [mandatory declarations](https://github.com/flash-oss/allserver/blob/master/mandatory.proto) to your `.proto` file.
+Also, for now, you need to add [these](./mandatory.proto) mandatory declarations to your `.proto` file.

+Here is how your gRPC server can look like:

 ```js
 const { Allserver, GrpcTransport } = require("allserver");